evilsocket/nerve/docs/index.md

     tool: curl wttr.in/{{ place }}
 ```

-If the tool requires more advanced capabilities, you can implement it in Python, by adding a `tools.py` file in the same folder of the agent with annotated functions:
+Python tools go in a `tools.py` file next to the agent YAML:

 ```python
 # new-agent/tools.py